vnali/craft-asset-indexes-extra-docs/README.md

 ## Main features:
 - Generate elements and items (entries, products, and digital products) from assets on running asset indexes utility.
   - please request if you need another item.
-- Log asset indexes results.
+- Log asset index results.
 - Limit access to volumes on asset indexes utility.

-## Gnerate elements and items (entries, products ,and digital products) from assets on running asset indexes utility.
+## Gnerate elements and items (entries, products, and digital products) from assets on running asset indexes utility.
 You can create extra options for asset indexes utility.
-After an asset is created by the asset indexes utility, this plugin checks for available asset indexes options based the volume of created asset.
+After an asset is created by the asset indexes utility, this plugin checks for available asset indexes options based on the volume of the created asset.
-Based on the applied asset indexes option, the plugin creates an item (currently entries, products, digital products) specified in this option.
+Based on the applied asset index option, the plugin creates an item (currently entries, products, digital products) specified in this option.
- - entries, products, digital products that were created by this plugin are always disabled so admins be able to audit them before publish.
+ - entries, products and digital products that were created by this plugin are always disabled so admins are able to audit them before publishing.

-### Create an option for asset indexes utlity:
+### Create an option for asset indexes utility:
-To create an option for asset indexes utility, select options sub menu from Asset Indexes Extra.
+To create an option for asset indexes utility, select `options` sub menu from Asset Indexes Extra menu.
 You should fill in these fields in the provided form:

 `Volumes`
 You can filter volumes that are related to this asset indexes option.